 You may have heard some myths about vitamin B12 such as being able to obtain it from unwashed produce, fermented foods or sea vegetables, and that simply isn’t true.
 Sea vegetables contain inactive analogs of vitamin B12 that can actually interfere with the absorption of active forms of the nutrient.

 Others proclaim that we make our own vitamin B12 just like other animals do, but the issue is that vitamin B12 is absorbed higher up in the digestive tract than where it is made.
 In other words, any vitamin B12 we make, we poop out.

 The only reliable sources of vitamin B12 in a vegan diet are fortified foods and supplements.

 Because the body has the ability to store vitamin B12 for a few years, a vegan may consume inadequate amounts of the nutrient without realizing the effects for some time.
 By the time you notice the signs of a B12 deficiency, some irreversible neurological damage may have been done.
 Symptoms of B12 deficiency include anemia, weakness and weight loss as well as memory loss and numbness or tingling in the extremities.

 Research shows that vegans and raw foodists commonly suffer from vitamin B12 deficiency, with estimates up to 70% in some populations.
 It’s not worth it to wait around and see if you get a nutritional deficiency—when it comes to vitamin B12, it’s best for vegans to supplement or eat fortified foods as soon as they go vegan.

 Vitamin B12 Recommendations for Vegans

 Luckily, consuming adequate vitamin B12 is very easy to do.
 The recommended dietary allowance is 2.4 micrograms per day for adults.
 Fortified foods are easily accessible and supplements are very affordable.
 Absorption of this nutrient decreases as the dose increases, so registered dietitian nutritionist and vegan nutrition expert Ginny Messina recommends one of the following:

 - Fortified foods with 2 – 3.5 micrograms twice per day

 - Supplement with 25 – 100 micrograms daily

-- Supplement with 1000 micrograms once per week
+- Supplement with 1000 micrograms twice per week